catalogfi/docs/docs/catalog-accounts/instant-wallet/introduction.md

 ## Sending

 When a user wishes to send funds to another address, they simply sign the transaction and send it to the Guardian.
-The Guardian then verifies that the transaction is not attempting a double-spend, in which case it provides the second signature and gives an instant guarantee to the user that it will be executed.
-This mechanism enables Catalog's cross-chain swaps which do not involve confirmation delays.
+The Guardian then verifies that the transaction is not attempting a double-spend, in which case it provides the second signature.
+The user invalidates their current refund transaction and the Guardian provides a new one, ensuring the user still has the freedom to withdraw in the event the Guardian goes offline.
+The Guardian gives an instant guarantee to the recipient that they will receive their funds.
+This mechanism enables Catalog's instant cross-chain swaps.

 ## Refunding